 According to Rayner (1998), the quicker the first fixation on an AOI, the greater the impression of the AOI on the viewer.
-Advertisements with female announcers were associated with the lowest periods before participants fixated on the starving children (m = 2.89, sd = 2.89 for females vs m = 3.79, sd = 2.77 for males).
-Advertisements containing White females had high cumulative fixation durations (m = 0.49, sd = 0.63 for the informative execution; m = 0.45, sd = 0.33 for the emotive execution, compared with the all-execution average of 0.36, sd = 0.5) and high fixation counts (informative m = 1.94, sd = 1.14; emotive m = 1.4, sd = 1.21; compared with all execution average of 1.33, sd = 1.6).
-Differences relating to the cumulative fixation durations were significant at the .01 level, and for the fixation counts, at the .05 level.
-Hence, in terms of the three forms of fixation data, the execution "White female narrator and information message" seemed to hold participants' attention and to have the greatest influence on persuasion (detailed eye-tracking results are available from the authors).
-Further to the identification of the significant interaction of White female announcers affecting fixation, data were examined for further possible significant interactions (male/ informative; Black African/protest, etc.), with no additional significant interactions emerging.
+Advertisements with female announcers were associated with the lowest periods before participants fixated on the starving children (mean = 2.89, sd = 2.89 for females versus mean = 3.79, sd = 2.77 for males).
+Advertisements containing white females had high cumulative fixation durations (m = 0.49, sd = 0.63 for the informative execution; m = 0.45, sd = 0.33 for the emotive execution, compared with the allexecution average of 0.36, sd = 0.5) and high fixation counts (informative m = 1.94, sd = 1.14; emotive m = 1.4 sd = 1.21; compared with all execution average of 1.33, sd = 1.6).

+Differences relating to the cumulative fixation durations were significant at the 0.01 level, and for the fixation counts at the 0.05 level.
+Hence, in terms of the three forms of fixation data, the execution "white female narrator and information message", seemed to hold participants' attention and to have the greatest influence on persuasion (detailed eye track results are available from the authors).
+Further to the identification of the significant interaction of white female announcers affecting fixation, the data was examined for further possible significant interactions (male/informative; black African/protest, etc.), no additional significant interactions emerging.

-Post-Eye-Track Qualitative Interviews
+Post Eye Track Qualitative Interviews

-After the eye-tracking task, we interviewed the participants about their thoughts, feelings, and intention to donate in relation to the advertisement to which they had been exposed.
-We used the KH Coder package (khcoder. net/en), which examines word frequency, word co-occurrence, and word proximity, to identify major themes within the interview transcripts.
-The participants' reactions to the advertisements are shown in Figure 1, which indicates that 58% of the participants reported feelings of sadness and empathy, and that a further 8% stated that the advertisements had made them feel "emotional."
+After the eye tracking task, we interviewed the participants about their thoughts, feelings, and intention to donate in relation to the advertisement to which they had been exposed.
+We used the KH Coder package (khcoder.net/en), which examines word frequency, word co-occurrence and word proximity, to identify major themes within the interview transcripts.

+The participants' reactions to the advertisements are shown in Figure 1, which indicates that 58% of the participants reported feelings of sadness and empathy, and that a further eight per cent stated that the advertisements had made them feel "emotional".
 Thus, two thirds of the respondents were emotionally affected by the poverty porn-based advertisements.
-In contrast, over 1 in 10 were disinterested, due perhaps to either having habituated to the appeal or having questioned the efficacy of charity campaigns.
-Skepticism in charity advertising is well documented (see, e.g., Forehand & Grier, 2003; Obermiller & Spangenberg, 1998).
+In contrast, over 1 in 10 were disinterested, due perhaps to their either having habituated to the appeal or having questioned the efficacy of charity campaigns.
+Scepticism in charity advertising is well documented (see for example Obermiller and Spangenberg, 1998; Forehand and Grier, 2003).